The best transit and turnaround cruise ports in Northern Europe

 The Port of Fredericia can accommodate cruise ships with a max length of 430 meters and a water depth of 12 meters.

-Due to the location of the cruise pier, cruise guests only have a 5-minutes stroll or a quick train ride to reach the charming and historic town center with local shops, excellent restaurants, and Northern Europe’s best-preserved ramparts.
+Due to the location of the cruise pier, cruise guests only have a 5-minutes stroll or a quick train ride to reach the charming and historic town centre with local shops, excellent restaurants, and Northern Europe’s best-preserved ramparts.

 In less than an hour’s drive and just 40 km from the seaport, cruise guests can explore UNESCO heritage sites, visit the city of Odense – the home of Hans Christian Andersen or go to the original LEGOLAND amusement park.
 LEGOLAND is located in Billund, close to Billund International Airport.